sophmm/disaster_response_app/README.md

 More accurate predictions are weighted accordingly to differentiate them from weaker predictions, and so over time the model performance increases.

+Note there is a very small improvement (~0.01) in the f-score after tuning hyperparameters, and minimal change to the conclusions drawn.
+There is also a much larger computational time, therefore GridSearchCV is excluded from the pipeline for the app.

 <a name="objectives"></a>
 ## Objectives